Jr. High League - MSSA

 MSSA is a recreational program comprised of teams from throughout central Ohio.
 MSSA is NOT a "league", per se.
 The Association does not register individual players.
 Players register with PASA and then PASA registers teams in the Association.
 Communities that participate range geographically from London to Newark and Delaware to Circleville.
 The preponderance of teams are from Columbus, Dublin, Gahanna, New Albany, Newark, Pickerington, Westerville, and Worthington.

 Team Size: Each team will have no more than 19 players.
 Teams may be comprised of players in 6th, 7th or 8th grades.
 Players are NOT allowed to play on both a select (or club) team and an MSSA team during the same season.
 Players who are in high school may not play in the association, regardless of their age.
 Some teams use the association as a training opportunity for players interested in playing high school soccer.
 Most teams participate for the fun of it.

 Number of players & playing time: Each team will have eleven (11) players on the field for a total of twenty-two (22).
-Before any player can play the entire game, all players must play at least 50% of the time.
+All players play at least 50% of the time.